 - a fixed monetary penalty;

 - a variable monetary penalty;

-- an enforcement undertaking;
+- · an enforcement undertaking;

 - a statutory notice.

-How SEPA will calculate a non-compliance penalty
+How SEPA will calculate a NCP

-If the undertaking is not complied with, the level of penalty will be the amount (in pounds sterling) stated in the acceptance of the VMP undertaking - together with an additional 40% uplift.
-The amount stated in the acceptance of the VMP undertaking is the amount of VMP that would have been included in the final VMP notice had the undertaking not been accepted.
-In deciding this amount we will take into account any representations made to us within the period for representations (usually 28 days from having received the notice of intent) regarding the amount specified in the VMP notice of intent.
+If the VMP undertaking is not complied with, the level of NCP will be the amount of VMP (in pounds sterling) stated in the acceptance of the VMP undertaking - together with an additional 40% uplift.
+The amount of VMP stated in the acceptance of the VMP undertaking is the amount of VMP that would have been included in the final VMP notice had the undertaking not been accepted.
+In deciding this amount we will take into account any representations made to us within the period for representations, usually 28 days from having received the notice of intent, regarding the amount specified in the VMP notice of intent.